15 Hardboiled/American Crime Essentials

 Our Man in Havana Graham Greene (1958) Satirical leftist politics.
 Much later, The Human Factor is a significant “straight” spy novel.

 Goldfinger Ian Fleming (1959) The movie franchise is far less interesting than Fleming’s sardonic novels.
 As with Sherlock Holmes, the original James Bond is weirder than you remember.
-I picked Goldfinger for the immortal golf match.
+I picked Goldfinger for the delightful golf match, a masterclass in creating tension out of the simplest of materials.

 Tinker, Tailor, Soldier, Spy John LeCarré (1974) In the wake of Kim Philby, internal betrayal became LeCarré’s theme.
 The long adaptation starring Alec Guinness is extraordinary.
 Of the many other LeCarré classics, I especially admire The Spy Who Came In From the Cold, The Looking Glass War, Smiley’s People, and The Russia House.
-After the end of the Cold War, LeCarré seemed to lose his way a bit, although his books will always have superb sentences.
+After the end of the Cold War, LeCarré seemed to lose his way a bit.

 Other Paths to Glory Anthony Price (1975) Old wars still scar the present.
 The David Audley series is strong, with a long through line and many interesting characters viewed from different angles, but Price’s eternally pro-British politics wear after a while.
 Other Paths makes every list; for an alternate, try The Old Vengeful featuring an unusual amateur heroine.